yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 ### Manual cancel

 With manual cancel mode, authorized payments stay active until you explicitly cancel them.
 Yuno will not automatically void these authorizations, giving you full control over when to release the funds.
-You can cancel authorizations using the [cancel API](https://docs.y.uno/reference/cancel-or-refund-a-payment) or through your Yuno Dashboard interface.
+You can cancel authorizations using the [cancel API](https://docs.y.uno/reference/cancel-or-refund-a-payment) or through your Yuno dashboard interface.

 It's crucial to cancel authorizations you won't capture as soon as possible to release the held funds.
 Customer experience is significantly impacted when authorizations aren't canceled, as funds may remain reserved for varying periods depending on the customer's region and card network.